 - 1. Public Works developed an interactive web map for the debris flow hazards in post-fire areas.
-The tool has been extremely useful for first responders to plan storm response and potential evacuations, and a public version has allowed residents to personally assess hazards for their location. - 2.
-Public Works continues its efforts in partnering with the Kagel Canyon community, which was greatly impacted by the 2017 Creek Fire, to assist in their preparedness and recovery process.
+The tool has been extremely useful for first responders to plan storm response and potential evacuations, and a public version has allowed residents to personally assess hazards for their location. - Public Works continues its efforts in partnering with the Kagel Canyon community, which was greatly impacted by the 2017 Creek Fire, to assist in their preparedness and recovery process.
 Multi-Agency meetings are ongoing to assist and lead the community in their development of a disaster survival guide. - 3.
 Public Works continues to participate in community emergency preparedness events throughout the County to directly communicate and share information with the public.
+Public Works participated in one official event during this quarter.